 Growing your own vegetables is even cheaper.
 What I am saying is be open to trying new things, be open for sales and discounts.

-I buy items like hand soap or dish soap and various dry goods in bulk and divide them up or store them for later.
-Keeping a stockpile saves us money in the long run.
+Buy items like hand soap or dish soap and various dry goods in bulk and divide them up or store them for later.
+Keeping a stockpile saves you money in the long run.

 Open honest communication has been a big money saver.
 Being open with all members of our family and stating what we can afford and what we can’t has helped us in saving money.

 Changing our mind set has also added to our savings.
 Once you start thinking more frugally you will never look at a price tag or dollar bill the same.

 - Secret Must Haves Of A Money Saving Home